abusetech/gimothy/README.md

 `$gim status`

-Initializing a project with Gimothy leaves a .gim file in the project drirectory, so you may wish to ass this file to you .gitignore:
+Initializing a project with Gimothy leaves a .gim file in the project drirectory, so you may wish to add this file to you .gitignore:

 `$echo .gim >> .gitignore`